rmrsk/EBGeometry/Docs/Sphinx/source/ImplemDCEL.rst

 .. important::

    The DCEL functionality is *not* restricted to triangles, but supports N-sided polygons, including *meta-data* attached to the vertices, edges, and facets.
+The latter is particularly useful in case on wants to associate e.g. boundary conditions to specific triangles.

 Main types
 ----------